Extended hamiltonian action for arbitrary spin fields in flat and AdS spaces: Introduction

 {\bf ii}) Our extended hamiltonian action is formulated in terms of $so(d-1)$ algebra fields.
 All fields appearing in our extended hamiltonian formulation are free of algebraic constraints.
 Field content entering our extended hamiltonian action involves phase space fields and Lagrange multipliers.
 Number of the Lagrangian multipliers and half of the phase space fields is equal to the number of gauge fields appearing in the Lagrangian formulation.

 Our paper is organized as follows.

-In section \ref{sec-02}, we review the Lagrangian formulation of massless and massive fields in flat and AdS spaces.
-We discuss representation for Lagrangian in terms of the de Donder like divergence found in Refs.\cite{Metsaev:2008fs,Metsaev:2008ks,Metsaev:2009hp}.
-We review gauge symmetries of the Lagrangian and realization of space-time symmetries on the space of gauge fields.
+In section \ref{sec-02}, we review the Lagrangian formulation of massless and massive fields in flat and AdS spaces and conformal fields in flat space.
+We discuss representation for Lagrangian in terms of the modified de Donder divergence found in Refs.\cite{Metsaev:2008fs}-\cite{Metsaev:2007rw}.
+Also, we review realization of gauge symmetries of the Lagrangian.

-Sec. \ref{sec-03} is devoted to extended hamiltonian formulation of massless and massive fields in flat and AdS spaces.
+Sec. \ref{sec-03} is devoted to extended hamiltonian formulation of massless and massive fields in flat and AdS spaces and conformal fields in flat space.
 We start with description of field content appearing in our approach.
 After this we present our result for extended hamiltonian action and the corresponding gauge transformations.

-In section \ref{sec-04}, we discuss realization of space-time symmetries in the framework of extended hamiltonian approach.
-This is to say that we discuss realization of the Poincar\'e symmetries on space of gauge fields in flat space and realization of the $so(d,2)$ algebra symmetries on space of gauge fields in $AdS_{d+1}$ space.
-We present the Lie derivative realization and the canonical realization of flat and AdS space-time symmetries on the phase space fields and Lagrange multipliers entering the extended hamiltonian approach.

 In Appendix, we summarize our conventions and the notation.